 Communicating with Confidence & Content

-While many training seminars focus on either presentation style or technical content, this workshop lives at the very intersection: attendees learn presentation and visual moderation techniques that engage C-level stakeholders without watering down content.
+While many training seminars focus on either presentation style or technical content, this workshop lives at the very intersection: attendees hone their presentation and moderation techniques to engage C-level stakeholders without watering down content.

-While the workshop doesn’t focus on specific technologies, exercises are based on modern architectures and methods, such as microservices, infrastructure automation, container technology, cloud computing, and lean and agile methods.
+While the workshop doesn’t depend on specific technologies, exercises draw on modern architectures and methods, such as microservices, cloud automation, or agile methods.

 Audience & Participant Take-aways

-Enterprise or IT architects, technical IT managers, technical program managers, and senior engineers equally benefit from this workshop by gaining an understanding of:
+The workshop equips enterprise or IT architects, technical IT managers, technical program managers, and senior engineers with a good grasp of:

 Participants will be able to:

-• clearly articulate the value of architecture in a digital transformation
+- clearly articulate the value of architecture in times of change and uncertainty

-• communicate complex technical topics and their merit to both upper management and technical teams
+- communicate complex technical topics and their merit across the organization

-• navigate organizational politics, harness complexity, and steer external vendors
+- navigate organizational politics and steer external vendors